andersonlimacrv/ProjetoIntegrador3B/README.md

    cd repository
    ```

-3. Install the necessary dependencies:
+3. Install the necessary dependencies (not necessary at moment):

    ```bash
    npm install